When can a embryo or fetus feel pain?

 The group determined that pain can only be felt by a fetus after nerve

-connections became established between two parts of its brain: the cortex and
+connections became established between two parts of her or his brain: the cortex and

 the thalamus.
 This happens about 26 weeks from conception.
 Professor Maria